kent-map/kent/projects/duke-of-edinburgh/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=Elizabeth_Gould.jpg)

 Mathematician born in Rochester and known for his work on analysis, number theory, and differential equations.
+Littlewood said 'Before creation, God did just pure mathematics.
+Then He thought it would be a pleasant change to do some applied.'

 Add in Fanta's name